D4wnstar/wiki-generator/README.md

 ## Features
 - It's free!
-- Fine-grained control over what you publish - no need to make your entire vault public
+- Fine-grained control over what you publish - make only what you want public
-- Leverage user accounts to restrict who can see to your notes
+- Optional user accounts allow you to make content visible only to certain users
-- Update your website without having to leave your Obsidian vault
+- Make your writing public without leaving the comfort of your Obsidian vault

 ## Installation

-This plugin is still early in development and is not yet available as an official Obsidian plugin that you can discover from the third-party plugin tab.
-As such, you will need to do a manual installation.
-To do so, make sure you have `npm` installed on your system.
+This plugin is still early in development and is not currently available as an official Obsidian plugin.
+As such, you can't find it in the plugin search within Obsidian; you will need to do a manual installation.
+To do so, you'll need `npm` installed on your system.
 Then, follow these steps:

 1. Clone this repository in the `.obsidian/plugins` folder of whichever vault you want to use it in.
-You may have to show hidden folders, depending on what operating system and file explorer you're using.
+You may have to show hidden folders if you are on MacOS or Linux.
 2. Open a terminal in that folder and run `npm install`.
-3. Once it finishes installing all the dependencies, run `npm run build`.
+3. Once it finishes installing everything, run `npm run build`.
 4. Restart Obsidian if it was open.

 If you see the Wiki Generator tab in your settings, the plugin is now up and running.
+Follow the [Getting started](https://wiki-generator-documentation.vercel.app/getting-started) guide to set everything up.

 ## License

-This project is licensed under the GNU GPLv3 license.
+This project is licensed under the Apache 2.0 license.